Want the perfect workout program?Take Quiz

 Glute stretches should be done a minimum of 2 to 3 times a week.
 Hold each stretch for at least 15 seconds, up to 1 minute, and repeat 2 to 4 times6.
 Stretch on days when you perform lower-body exercises.
 Dynamic stretches warm up the glutes and activate them for exercise, while static stretching after a workout alleviates tension and reduces inflammation.
 Static stretching is also great to incorporate throughout the day, particularly if you have a job that requires a lot of sitting.
 This strategy keeps the glutes activated and prevents them from tightening throughout your workday.

-Who doesn’t love lower body gym days?
+Who doesn’t love lower body gym days and butt lift exercises?
 It’s hard to beat the feeling of pushing your glutes to the max, but just be sure to counter that by spending time on glute stretches before and after strength training.
 Otherwise, it may lead to tight glutes and hip flexors, causing pain, tightness, and dysfunctions.

 And since many of these stretches improve your range of motion and flexibility, you’ll likely also see more gains during lower body workouts.
 You’ll be able to squat deeper, comfortably abduct further, and perform step-ups with more ease.
 To further improve your performance, add some glute activation warm-up exercises to your routine.